High-light, middle-light and low-light of my Mont Ventoux Cycling trip

-My bike was only 7 weeks old when it helped me concur Mont Ventoux.
-After the decent, I propped it up against a pole and while I went for a shower.
+My bike was only 7 weeks old when it helped me conquer Mont Ventoux.
+After the descent, I propped it up against a pole and while I went for a shower.
 A guy in the group accidentally knocked it over and as the frame hit the pole it scratched the top tube.
-Since it’s aluminium, Canyon assured me the frame is fine.
+Since it’s aluminum, Canyon assured me the frame is fine.
 I shouldn’t have left it outside.
 It was just an accident, but it did cast a dark cloud over the week.

 My bike after the fall.
 The scratch is covered with a Mont Ventoux memorabilia sticker.

 While cycling up the Mont Ventoux was a bit of an underwhelming experience, the rest of the cycling in the Vaucluse was absolutely breathtaking.